This page has coins of AD 306-364, coins of

 Skip down the page to: Constantine, Commemoratives, Crispus, Delmatius,

 Constantine II, Constans, Constantius II, Vetranio, Magnentius, Gallus, Julian II, Jovian.
+Ancient imitations.

 Newest:

-VICTORIA CAESARIS, Victory walking left holding wreath and palm.
+VICT AVG, Victory left holding wreath

 Crispus, 317-326